Board of Directors

 Director Shortall retired from San Francisco Fire Department as Asst.
 Deputy Chief / Emergency Manager.
 He promoted through the ranks from Firefighter to Asst.
 Deputy Chief, and served as San Francisco Fire EMS Chief, Deputy Director San Francisco Office of Emergency Services, General Manager Bay Area Super Urban Area Security Initiative.
 Director Shortall serves as a Director on the Board of the Sleepy Hollow Fire Protection District, Ross Valley Fire Dept, FIRESafe MARIN, and Marin Emergency Radio Authority, and is Disaster Chair at Marin County Red Cross.
 Rich has a Bachelor of Science (BS) in East Asian Studies from University of California, Los Angeles.
 He was appointed to the Board of the Ross Valley Fire Department in 2010 and currently resides in San Anselmo with his wife Diana.

-Matt Brown, (San Anselmo)
+Steve Burdo, (San Anselmo)

 Bio coming soon!

 Elizabeth Brekhus (Ross)

 Elizabeth was elected to a 4-year term on the Ross Town Council in June of 2012, and was elected Mayor in 2014.
 Elizabeth began serving on the Board of Directors of the Marin County Bar Association in 2006, and was elected Secretary in 2011, Treasurer in 2012, President-elect in 2013 and President in 2014 and Past President in 2015.
 Elizabeth obtained her B.A at Kenyon College in 1993.
 She graduated from the University of San Francisco, School of Law in 1997.
 Elizabeth resides in Ross with her three children, and is a committed volunteer in her community.

 Beach Kuhl (Ross)